 My baked eggplant with tangy tahini sauce is a modern twist to the traditional eggplant.
 This is the perfect vegan dish.
-It is light and easy to eat.
-Not to mention how simple it is to make.
-This will have to be one of the easiest recipes you will come across.
-The cooking process is all in the oven and the simple Tahini sauce literally takes 5 minutes to make.
+It’s light, easy to eat, and super simple to make.
+The cooking process is all in the oven and the simple tahini sauce literally takes only 5 minutes to make.

 - 4 small eggplants cut in ½ lengthways

 - olive oil

 - ½ cup cold water (it may be less or more – see notes)

 - Tahini brands vary in quality.
 Add water a bit at a time until creamy and smooth.
 The consistency should be creamy and pourable similar to thickened cream before whipping.